kailash-manasarovar/statement/docs/timeline/2024/march/13-end.md

 - I believe this account, like many others, is manned by either Hazel or Sandra Smith together with Domingo and Carmen Cano by delegation.
 - The reason I say that is because the English is extremely fluent, very vernacular for some messages, and then not at all.

+#### Spaces

+- Quite often, I'd see X spaces set up and a whole bunch of fake accounts attending.
+- Interestingly, in the [Lorraine Tortured Whistleblower](#lorraine-tortured-whistleblower) pics, we see another account I believe was run by Hazel, or her Northern Ireland associates, [`@BelfastBeatnik`](https://x.com/BelfastBeatnik) running a space.
+- I'm curious about the Northern Ireland connection now, and the horrible experience I had in 2020 as I left my toxic environment in London and sought a new and better life, and seemed to be attacked by swarms of sinister people and events wherever I went from that moment onwards...

 ## 19th March